Superconvergent Non-Polynomial Approximations: Supercovergent RBF schemes

 \subsection{Optimal Shape Parameters for RBFs}

 In \cite{HKYY}, the authors introduced a WENO scheme based on the space of exponential polynomials.
 Later, in the work \cite{HKYY-2}, they improved the order of accuracy of their schemes by exploiting the control parameter $\lambda \in \RR$ or $i\RR$ for exponential basis functions of the form $e^{\lambda x}$.
 We adopt a similar strategy in this work with the difference being the choice of the basis.
 Here, the basis functions consist of infinitely smooth RBFs $\phi$ (see Table \ref{tab:rbf}) rather than exponential polynomials.
-We present detailed analyses using the Gaussian RBF
+We present the analysis using the Gaussian function

-for the case of $N = 2$ using two different approaches.
+in the case of $N = 2$, using two different approaches, but these techniques can be easily extended to other RBFs (see Table \ref{tab:rbf} for other options).
 For each approach, we provide analytical expressions for the optimal shape parameters, which allow the schemes to achieve superconvergence on a fixed reconstruction stencil.